 Fair Value Measurement-Disclosure Framework: In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 The new guidance changes disclosure requirements related to fair value measurements as part of the disclosure framework project.
 The disclosure framework project aims to improve the effectiveness of disclosures in the notes to the financial statements by focusing on requirements that clearly communicate the most important information to users of the financial statements.
 This guidance is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
-The Company is evaluating the provisions of the updated guidance and assessing the impact on its financial statements.
+The Company does not believe this pronouncement will have a material impact on its financial statements or disclosures.

-Financial Instruments-Credit Losses: In June 2016, the FASB issued new guidance which amends the principles around the recognition of credit losses by mandating entities incorporate an estimate of current expected credit losses when determining the value of certain assets.
+Financial Instruments-Credit Losses: In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which amends the principles around the recognition of credit losses by mandating entities incorporate an estimate of current expected credit losses when determining the value of certain assets.
 The guidance also amends reporting around allowances for credit losses on available-for-sale marketable securities.
 This guidance is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
 The Company is evaluating the impact of adopting this amendment to its financial statements.

-In August 2018, the FASB issued Accounting Standards Update No. 2018-15, Intangibles - Goodwill and other - Internal-Use Software (Subtopic 350-40), which amended its guidance for costs of implementing a cloud computing service arrangement and aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-This new standard also requires customers to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
+In August 2018, the FASB issued Accounting Standards Update No. 2018-15, Intangibles - Goodwill and other - Internal-Use Software (Subtopic 350-40), which amended its guidance for costs of implementing a cloud computing service arrangement and aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs of a hosting arrangement that is a service customers to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
 The guidance is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
-The Company is evaluating the impact of adopting this amendment to its financial statements.
+The Company does not believe this pronouncement will have a material impact on its financial statements or disclosures.